rparnas/ry-docs/design-standard.md

 # Design Standard

+## Purpose
+This purpose of this document is to capture the reasoning behind and best practices for design documents.

+## Overview
 Designs need to be read because changes are needed.
 If a software product has no bugs and needs no changes its design does not need to be read.

 Designs are read in the process of understanding a program because changes need to be made or what changes should be made needs to be investigated.
 Secondarily, writing a design early can expose problems early, avoiding costly changes later.